YXTanDuke/IDS706_Group_Project/README.md

 * Basic matrix operations
 * Basic data structures for PyTorch
 * How to write a linear regression model
-* How to train a XXX model using Google Colab
+* How to train a model using Google Colab
 * Resource links for each topic

 ## Getting Started